Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 See [CPython sorting docs](https://docs.python.org/3/howto/sorting.html) for details.

-Generate a data table in Markdown for ML model benchmarks,
+Generate a Markdown table of ML model benchmarks,

 You are a Markdown expert.
 Always respond in well-structured Markdown.